patrickbwarren/transam-triton/EMULATOR.md

 0F59  C2 24 0F  JNZ     0F24    ; if not zero, loop back for another cycle
 0F5C  C3 3D 03  JMP     033D    ; print 'END' and return to function prompt
 ```
-To accompany this is a short subroutine with two entry points.
-The
+To accompany this is a short subroutine with entry points at `0F5F` and `0F63`:
-entry point at `0F5F` sets the 8255 control word to `0x98` so that the
-8255 port A direction is IN; and the entry point at `0F63` (called
-from `0F36`) should have the control word set to `0x99` so that the
-8255 port A direction is OUT.
-Bits 2 and 3 of the lower half of port
-C are set, or should be set, appropriate to a read or programming
-cycle respectively.
 ```
 0F5F  3E 98     MVI     A,98    ; 8255 control word will be set to 0x98
 0F61  06 04     MVI     B,04    ; bits 2 and 3 of port C will be 0 and 1 respectively